 Longues s/ Mer Battery - This site is an excellent example of a WWII German Coastal battery.
-Today a historic monument, the battery is considered an illustrative type of strongpoint for Hitler's Atlantic Wall in Normandy.
-In its bunkers one can still see three of the four original 150-mm guns which had a range of fire of miles!
+Today a historic monument, Longues is considered to be a representative strongpoint for Hitler's Atlantic Wall in Normandy.
+Furthermore, it is the only German battery to retain three of its four original guns 150-mm in situ!

-Omaha Beach - These are the traumatised sands of the D-Day landing beach that was to be remembered as "the best imitation of hell the American troops had to go through" during the Second World War.
-The German bunkers remind the visitor how the former turned the beach into a killing zone whereas the 300-yards of open sand unveiled by the sea at low tide indicate how difficult a task the assaut must have been for the first men to come ashore that morning.
-Learn about the German strategy, its strengths and weaknesses, and how the American troops managed to overcome all difficulties at "Bloody Omaha" even when the odds seemed to be against them!
+Omaha Beach - This is the place that came to be known as "the best imitation of hell the American troops had to go through" during the Second World War.
+The German bunkers remind the visitor how the former turned the beach into a killing zone whereas the 300-yards of open sand unveiled by the sea at low tide give a hint about how difficult a proposition this proved to be for the first men to come ashore that fateful morning.
+Learn about the German strategy, its strengths and weaknesses, and how the American troops managed to overcome all difficulties at "Bloody Omaha".
+Right when the odds seemed to be against them!